Sulles/YOLOL_Simulator/README.md

 # YOLOL Simulator
 This project strives to simulate the interaction between YOLOL code and all objects within its network

+#### Controls:
+- Left-click sends 'action' to object (one for Down, and one for Up)
+- Right-click-down snaps nearest object to cursor
+- Right-click-up releases selected object

 ### This project uses CYLON AST v0.3.0
 - YOLOL AST Constructor provided by yoloxide: https://github.com/Jerald/yoloxide
 - Current use of this program requires using Discord bot to get CYLON AST, would be nice to have a back-end